 The second objective of this paper is to study the almost sure limit behaviour of $\gamma_t\langle f, X_t\rangle$ as $t\to\infty$ for a class of bounded continuous functions $f$.
 It turns out that, for $f$ belonging to this class, $\lim_{t\to\infty}\gamma_t\langle f, X_t\rangle=\la f,\psi_0\ra_m W$, $\mathbb{P}_\mu$-a.s. for any nonzero $\mu\in{\cal M}_F(E)$, see Theorems \ref{LLN} and \ref{LLN2}.

 The rest of the paper is organized as follows.
 Section 2 contains our basic estimates and Section 3 deals with some properties of the extinction probability.
 In Section 4, we will define and investigate backward iterates, which is needed in the proof of Theorem \ref{main1}.
 The proofs of Theorem \ref{main1} and Theorem \ref{llogl3} are given in Section 5.
 We remark that we will prove Theorem \ref{llogl3} without using the $L\log L$ criterion in \cite{LRS09}.
-The strong limit behaviour of $\gamma_t\langle f, X_t\rangle$ as $t\to\infty$ for a lass of general bounded continuous functions $f$ is given in Section 6.
+The strong limit behaviour of $\gamma_t\langle f, X_t\rangle$ as $t\to\infty$ for a class of general bounded continuous functions $f$ is given in Section 6.
 In the last section, we give some concluding remarks.

 In the remainder of this paper, $C$ will stand for a constant whose value might change from one appearance to the next.